universal-ctags/ctags/docs/man/ctags.1.rst

 	indicated if the output produced by the ``--version`` option lists the ``custom-conf`` feature.

-	Options appearing in the ``CTAGS`` environment
-	variable or on the command line will override options specified in these files.
+	Options appearing on the command line will override options specified in these files.
 Only options will be read from these files.

 	Note that the option
 	files are read in line-oriented mode in which spaces are significant